MicrosoftDocs/azure-devops-docs/docs/boards/boards/kanban-overview.md

 :::image type="content" source="../plans/media/config-teams/information-message-owned-by-other-team.png" alt-text="Screenshot of information message on team ownership.":::

 ## Update columns
 Each team can customize the Kanban board columns and swimlanes.
-So, the values that get assigned to Kanban board fields may differ from what you expect when another team updates the work item from a different board.
+The values that get assigned to Kanban board fields may differ from what you expect when another team updates the work item from a different board.

 Even if the management team and the feature teams configure their Kanban board columns with identical workflow mapping, one team's Kanban board items aren't reflected on another team's Kanban board.
 Only when the work item moves to a column that maps to a workflow state does the card column reflect the same on all boards.

-For more information, see [Manage Kanban board columns](add-columns.md).
+For more information, see [Manage columns](add-columns.md).

 ## Provide permissions and access